-Other Information is financial and non-financial information in the Perpetual Balanced Growth Fund No. 2's annual reporting which is provided in addition to the Financial Report and the Auditor's Report.
-This includes the Directors' report.
+Other Information is financial and non-financial information in the Perpetual Balanced Growth Fund No.2's annual reporting which is provided in addition to the Financial Report and the Auditor's Report.
 The Directors of Perpetual Investment Management Limited (the Responsible Entity) are responsible for the Other Information.

-Our opinion on the Financial Report does not cover the Other Information and, accordingly, we do not express any form of assurance conclusion thereon.
+Our opinion on the Financial Report does not cover the Other Information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.